 When the 'City Properties' tab is selected, you can change a region's name.
 Click on a region to select it, and a button containing the region's name appears on the Control panel.
-Click this button, and then enter in your own name for the region, or choose a new name from the list provided.
+Click this button, and then choose a new name from the list provided.